HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~A ***“Role”*** is an organizational construct that a person can fill and then energize on behalf of the Organization.
 Whoever fills a Role is a ***"Role Lead"*** for that Role.~~

 Een ***"Rol"*** heeft een specifieke taak die noodzakelijk is voor Ecodorp Boekel (de organisatie).
-De persoon die de Rol vervult is de ***"Rol Leider"*** van die Rol.
+De persoon die de Rol vervult is de ***"rol-leider"*** van die Rol.
 Een of meerdere personen kunnen een rol vervullen, er wordt dan een focus toegepast zie voor verdere uitleg: #1.4.1 Het toekennen van Rollen.

 ~~A Role definition consists of a descriptive name and one or more of the following:~~